April - August 2018

 In my opinion, there was a couple of glitches in the design, mainly in the borders - be it an asymmetrical arrangement of stitches or an apparently mistaken colour.
 I think the borders were supposed to be symmetrical, so I adjusted what I considered to be a blunder.

 There was stranded cotton enough and to spare in most colours, still in the end, I ran out of two colours: one olive and one dark green.
 The olive wasn't really a problem, for there was a very similar second olive there, the difference is scarcely noticeable.
 The dark green, however, was another cup of tea.
 I had to juggle a bit with it in the "House By The Lake", the motif in the lower right corner.
 In some spots I've replaced it with a more blueish green, in others with a dark olive.
-But I think, nobody will notice it, as long as he doesn't know how it had to be ...
+But I think, nobody will notice it, as long as he doesn't know how it was supposed to be ...

 - First and foremost: There's nothing like good quality material!
 After stitching several months on discarded bedsheets and the like with old or very cheap threads, shifting to a good quality fabric and good quality threads was an epiphany!
 Not only does the work look much neater, it's also incomparably more pleasant to work with.
 An entirely different feeling!